Deep RL with Hierarchical Action Exploration for Dialogue Generation: Introduction

 Recent work in RL for dialogue generation is well summarized by \citet{lone2022self}.
-Most prior works are built on the actor-critic framework to train a dialogue agent, which optimal the policy within the support of generated $N$ possible actions from the agent to maximize the action-value function (i.e., Q-function).
-Although this self-behavior cloning does not rely on the policy gradients, thus avoiding the issue of diverging from human language, it suffers from slow improvement and often falls into a trivial local optimum.
-We argue that the actions which can make the Q-function produce a higher value (i.e., Q-value) in a given state will be similar at an elevated abstraction rank.
-As in a conversation about favorite food, responses about steak are more likely to get higher cumulative expected rewards than those about business.
+Most prior studies are built on the actor-critic framework to train a dialogue agent, which optimizes the policy with the support of $N$ generated possible actions from the agent to maximize the action-value function (i.e., Q-function).
+Although this self-behavior cloning does not rely on policy gradients, thereby avoiding the issue of diverging from human language, it suffers from slow improvement and often falls into a trivial local optimum.
+We argue that the actions that can make the Q-function produce a higher value (i.e., Q-value) in a given state will be similar at an elevated abstraction rank.
+For example, in a conversation about favorite food, responses about steak are more likely to get higher cumulative expected rewards than those about business.
 If we apprehend which abstract category of actions can obtain a higher Q-value, then generating responses of that category for the greedy policy will make training more efficient.
-To this end, we propose a dual-granularity Q-function to evaluate the utility carried by an action under different levels.
-Specifically, it contains a coarse-grained Q-function by category-represented responses aiming to lock the optimal category and a fine-grained Q-function by token-represented responses striving to extract the optimal action.
-In this way, the infinite action space is divided into several blocks at the high-level abstraction and thus can ergodic entire action space to adapt policy on the fly.
-Since RL requires many costly interactions with the environment (i.e., real users), we applied offline RL to our algorithm, which leverages the previously-collected dataset DailyDialog \cite{li2017dailydialog} for policy training.
+To this end, we propose a dual-granularity Q-function to evaluate the utility carried by an action under different levels of abstraction.
+Specifically, our algorithm contains a coarse-grained Q-function by category-represented responses that aim to lock the optimal category and a fine-grained Q-function by token-represented responses that strive to extract the optimal action.
+In this manner, the infinite action space is divided into several blocks at the high-level abstraction, enabling exploration of the entire action space to adapt policy on the fly.
+Since RL requires numerous costly interactions with the environment (i.e., real users), we applied offline RL to our algorithm, which leverages the previously collected dataset DailyDialog \cite{li2017dailydialog} for policy training.
 Moreover, inspired by the psychology of human conversation, four reward functions are devised to improve the agent’s ability to engage in natural dialogue.
-Experimental results demonstrate that four state-of-the-art dialogue models achieve a significant performance improvement by training in our algorithm.
+Experimental results demonstrate that by training with our algorithm, four state-of-the-art dialogue models achieve a significant performance improvement.
 The controllability and effectiveness of our approach are clarified in the discussion.
-Our main contributions in this work are two-fold:\\ (1) To the best of our knowledge, this is the first attempt to carry out offline RL by different-grained representations of natural language, which provides a unified algorithmic template for large action space tasks, not limited to dialogue generation.\\ (2) The quantitative and qualitative empirical verifications established the dialogue agent trained by our approach has a high level of real-world generalization and convincingness.
+Our main contributions in this study are two-fold:\\ (1) To the best of our knowledge, this is the first attempt to implement offline RL by different-grained representations of natural language, which provides a unified algorithmic template for large action space tasks, extending beyond dialogue generation.\\ (2) The quantitative and qualitative empirical verifications have established that our approach exhibits a high level of trustworthiness.